There are few things in life that will slow you down like a groin injury.

 Think about it – when was the last time you had to adduct your hip, other than for some exercise you’ve done in the gym?

-But the adductors are much more complex than that and when looking at EMG studies, contribute to both hip flexion AND hip extension during running as you can see from the EMG study of sprinting below:
+But these muscles are much more complex than that and when looking at EMG studies , the adductors contribute to both hip flexion AND hip extension during running as you can see from the EMG study of sprinting below:

 This study goes to show the important role the adductors play during sprinting by contributing to propelling yourself forward via hip extension as well as maintaining alignment of the leg as it swings forward just before contact with the ground.